The Firebird Story

 The mission of the Firebird festival is to support the art and cultural life of Phoenixville, and we want to support collaboration among the different good organization in our town.
 We strive to bring more diversity to our Festival and invite the rich Hispanic and African American cultures in our community to join.

-Our first year we had about 150 people and it grew over the years to now 20,000 people, changing it from a participatory to a spectator event, yet there is still a tremendous pride of our festival, that gets many involved.
+Our first year we had about 150 people and it grew over the years to now approximately 10,000 people, changing it from a participatory to a spectator event, yet there is still a tremendous pride of our festival, that gets many involved.
 The festival allows for multiple creative contributions, which is a goal of ours.
 We celebrate our human creativity, and what we are capable of.
 In the middle of September, we will start building the Phoenix during the weekends.
 Lots of people come and help, and it makes the process very rewarding.
 Please come and join us.

 Prior to 2023, the Art Center held clay bird workshops in November.
 Each year we had about 150 clay birds that were fired in the Phoenix.
 We fed the fire overnight and retrieved the small treasures on Sunday.
 A wonderful part of the festival that most people were unaware of.
 For 2023 plans are underway for a clay bird workshop after the burn.